stevenelleman/tandem/docs/spec.md

 ## Discussions to Have

 * Entrenchment vs. security in the context of our monetization system
 	* Discounted cash flow could make retiring on sourcegraph income impossible.
-Is this what we want
+Is this what we want?

 ## Sean's Questions

+* **Note:** My general philosophy while editing this document was **change, don't question.** If I saw something Steven wrote that I didn't understand, I replaced it with the concept I thought it mapped to in our discussions over the past few days that I did understand.
+I know that this slash-and-burn style editing could lead to my missing something, but I didn't want to constantly bug Steven with questions while he was working and figured that we could revert any unwise deletions.
+In the cases where I did choose to question, I put these questions here.

 22. Going meta: